iscc/iscc-specs/docs/specification.md

 ## Introduction

-The ISCC aims to permanently identify the content of a given digital media object at multiple levels of *granularity*.
+An ISCC permanently identifies the content of a given digital media object at multiple levels of *granularity*.
 It is algorithmically generated from basic metadata and the contents of the digital media object which it identifies.
 It is designed for being registered and stored on a public decentralized blockchain.
 An ISCC for a media object can be created by anybody, not just by the author or publisher of a content or by a centralized registrar.
 By itself the ISCC does not make any statement or claim about authorship or ownership of the identified content.

 ## ISCC Structure